12wang3/mllp/dataset/README.md

 | ......|

 #### *.info
 One row (except the last row) in `*.info` corresponds to one feature (including the class label).
-The order of these features must be the same as the columns in `*.csv`.
+The order of these features must be the same as the columns in `*.data`.
 The first column is the feature name, and the second column indicates the characteristics of the feature, i.e., continuous or discrete.
 The last row does not correspond to one feature.
 It specifies the position of the class label column.

 For example, the `adult.info`: